 - thyroid problems

-A blood test can see how much iron you have in your blood.
-Haemochromatosis is not the only cause of having too much iron in your blood.
+A blood test can show much iron is in the blood.
+Haemochromatosis is not the only cause of having too much iron in the blood.
 Other tests will be needed, such as genetic testing.

 Sometimes a liver biopsy (taking a small tissue sample) is done to see if there is damage to the liver.